OpenTermsArchive/contrib-versions/Foxnews/Privacy Policy.md

 Most browsers are initially set to accept cookies, but you can change your settings to notify you when a cookie is being set or updated, or to block cookies altogether.
 Please consult the "Help" section of your browser for more information (e.g., http://windows.microsoft.com/en-US/windows-vista/Block-or-allow-cookies).
 Users can manage the use of Flash technologies, including cookies, with the Flash management tools available at Adobe's web site, see http://www.adobe.com/products/flashplayer/security/privacy\_policy/.
 Please note that by blocking any or all cookies you may not have access to certain features or personalization available through the FOX News Services.

-**Public Information and Posts** consist of comments or content that you post to the Site and the information about you that accompanies those posts or content, which may include a name, user name, comments, likes, status, profile information and picture.
-Public information and posts are always public, which means they are available to everyone and may be displayed in search results on external search engines.

 **Third Parties.** To improve the quality of the FOX News Services, we may supplement the information we collect with information from third parties.
-If you access the FOX News Services through a third-party connection, log-in, website, app or service, we may also collect your public user ID associated with that third-party service, and any information or content you have permitted that third party service to share with us, such as your profile picture, email address, and any information you have made public in connection with that service and which the third party shares with partner services.
-When you access the FOX News Services through a third party service, or when you connect the FOX News Services to a third party service, you are authorizing us to collect, store and use any and all information or content you have made public in connection with that service in accordance with this Privacy Policy.
+If you access the FOX News Services through a third-party connection or log-in, we may also collect your public user ID associated with that third-party service, and any information you have made public in connection with that service and which the third party shares with partner services.

 NOTICE &.
 CHOICE